munificent/craftinginterpreters/book/a-virtual-machine.md

 We initialize `ip` by pointing it at the first byte of code in the chunk.
 We haven't executed that instruction yet, so `ip` points to the instruction *about to be executed*.
-This will be true during the entire time the VM is running: IP always points to the next instruction, not the one currently being handled.
-That might seem a little odd but most machines work this way.
+This will be true during the entire time the VM is running: the IP always points to the next instruction, not the one currently being handled.

 The real fun happens in `run`():